 The trend is clear; many organizations such as schools, hospitals, government agencies, factories, and food-handling facilities require independent certification for their contractors.
 Having a certified professional on staff can give you/your company the edge it needs to compete successfully with other pest control providers.
 In addition, employees will benefit from an increased sense of pride and accomplishment when they achieve certification.

 Experienced operators who are committed to continuing education and staying current in their profession should find the ACE exam challenging, but fair.
 It is designed to test practicing pest management professionals on the practical aspects of applied entomology.
 A set of topics on which the examination can be found here.
-In addition, our website provides a list of suggested references and a PDF study guide.
+In addition, our website provides a list of suggested references.
 Review classes may also be available in your area.